Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 * Confirm a single writeable installation path.

-  Make sure you have only a single installation directory reported by `.libPaths()` can be 'written to' by an oridinary (i.e., not administrator) user If multiple paths are reported, remove one.
+  Make sure only a single installation directory reported by `.libPaths()` can be 'written to' by an oridinary (i.e., not administrator) user.
+If multiple paths are reported, remove one.

 * Check the version of `BiocInstaller`: